Introduction

 /* ... */

-@output (synonym: @outputs)
+}@output (synonym: @outputs)

-/// @output Description of output styles
+/// @output Description of output stylesAn item will look like this:

 {